Cray-HPE/docs-csm/operations/power_management/Worker_Node_COS_Power_Up_Configuration.md

        cfs-157af6d5-b63d-48ba-9eb9-b33af9a8325d-tfj8x                    3/9     Not Ready   0          11m
        ```

-       CFS sessions which are in "Not Ready" status are still in progress.
-CFS sessions with status "Error" had a failure in one of the layers.
+       CFS sessions which are in `Not Ready` status are still in progress.
+CFS sessions with status `Error` had a failure in one of the layers.

     1. Inspect all layers of Ansible configuration to find a failed layer.

        ```bash
-       ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-0 ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-1 ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-2 ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-3 ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-4 ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-5 ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-6 ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-7 ncn# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-8
+       ncn-mw# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-0 ncn-mw# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-1 ncn-mw# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-2 ncn-mw# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-3 ncn-mw# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-4 ncn-mw# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-5 ncn-mw# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-6 ncn-mw# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-7 ncn-mw# kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible-8
        ```

-    1. If the slingshot-host-software has completed and the COS layer has run, but fails to mount Lustre
+    1. If the `slingshot-host-software` has completed and the COS layer has run, but fails to mount Lustre
        filesystems, then several roles have already been run to load DVS, Lnet, and Lustre kernel modules.
        These need to be unloaded before NCN personalization can be run again.
 This is due to a flaw
-       in the slingshot-host-software which restarts the openibd service for worker nodes which have
+       in the `slingshot-host-software` which restarts the `openibd` service for worker nodes which have
        Mellanox NICs.

        Otherwise, do not continue in this procedure.